ILC sensitivity for leptophilic scalar dark matter: Summary

-Our analysis demonstrated that, within the EFT framework, the analysis of the scalar and pseudo-scalar interactions within the mono-$Z$ search channel can provide an insight on the nature of leptophilic DM for the mass range 20 GeV-400 GeV.
+Our study demonstrated that, adopting a simplified model approach, the analysis of the scalar and pseudo-scalar interactions within the mono-$Z$ search channel can provide an insight on the nature of leptophilic DM for the mass range $\sim (20 - 340)$ GeV.
 It can also provide an idea of the scale associated with this effective theory.
 Therefore, $Z$-associated DM pair production search channel can prove to be important in probing the cosmologically allowed $m_{\phi}-\Lambda$ regions corresponding to these interactions at the ILC.

 5mm